sevifinance/Sevi-Docs/src/pages/termsConditions.md

 ## Pay in instalments

-These terms apply between Sevi Innovation Ltd. including its foreign subsidiaries and branches (“Sevi”, “we” or “us”) and you who makes a purchase.
+These terms apply between Sevi Innovation Ltd. including its foreign subsidiaries and branches (“Sevi”, “we” or “us”) and the person or legal entity or institution ("you") who makes a purchase.
 If you choose the Sevi payment option (“Pay-in Instalments”) you agree to these terms (“Terms”).
 You can at any time access these terms via our website.

 This is a payment option you can choose to part pay your purchases by dividing the cost into multiple payments.

 How do I Pay in instalments?
 ----------------------------

 Create a Sevi account by downloading the Sevi app and filling out your personal data for verification purposes.
+Once a personal account is created you can create a company account.
 Top-up your Sevi account from your mobile money or bank account.

-The first payment (“deposit”) is taken from your Sevi account on agreeing to these Terms.
-The remaining payments will also be taken from your Sevi account on the due date of each instalment.
-We will tell you the due dates via electronic communication (e.g. SMS/push notification) and they are viewable in the Sevi application.
+By paying the first payment (“deposit”) either from your Sevi account or from M-Pesa implies you agree to these Terms.
+The remaining payments can be debited from your Sevi account on the due date of each instalment, or you can pay an instalment directly through the payment link.
+We will send you this payment link and tell you the due dates via electronic communication (e.g. SMS/push notification) and they are viewable in the Sevi application.

 You give us the authority to take the remaining instalment payments from your Sevi account on and after the due dates.

 In the event the Seller or Sellers do not charge you for your entire order at the same time, we will create a different Pay-In-Instalments plan for each order part.
 This situation may be common where a Seller does not ship all the items from your order at the same time.

-You will maintain an adequate credit balance on your Sevi account to allow for payments to be taken on the due dates. **It is important you ensure enough funds are available to complete your payment on the due date.**
+You will maintain an adequate credit balance on your Sevi account to allow for payments to be taken on the due dates, if you choose not to use the provided payment link.
+It is important you ensure enough funds are available to complete your payment on the due date.

 What do I agree to?
 -------------------

 You must be over 18 years old.

+You are authorised to make a purchase on credit on behalf of the entity you represent.

 Your ID card needs to be valid and will be verified to prevent ID fraud.